mzuniga58/RESTTemplate/Tutorial.md

 }
 </code></pre>
 </details>
 This is a standard Automapper mapping.
-The CreateMap<source,destination> function translates the source type to the destination type.
+The CreateMap&lt;source,destination&gt; function translates the source type to the destination type.
 The first translations translates a <b>Book</b> resource model to an <b>EBook</b> entity Model.
 The second translations does the opposite, translating an <b>EBook</b> entity model to a <b>Book</b> resource model.
 Notice that the **CategoryId** is mapped to the **Genre** column in both transformations.

 Now that we have our models, and our translations, we can finally create some endpoints.

-### Creating a Controller ###
+<h3>Creating a Controller</h3>
 Endpoints live in controllers, and the standard naming convention for a controller is resourcesController.
 That is to say, the plural name of the resource followed by "Controller."
-We have our book models so now we need to create the **BooksController**.
+We have our book models so now we need to create the <b>BooksController</b>.

-Right-click on the **Controllers** folder, and select "Add REST Controller...".
-For the class name, enter **BooksController** and press OK.
+Right-click on the <b>Controllers</b> folder, and select "Add REST Controller...".
+For the class name, enter <b>BooksController</b> and press OK.
 The Controller Generator dialog appears.

 ![alt text](https://github.com/mzuniga58/RESTTemplate/blob/main/Images/CreateController.png "Create Controller")